Terrayn-eng/react-metrc-link/README.md

   * Company Name - string - The app name or company name you want the modal copy to refer to

-  * Privacy Policy Link - string - a link to an end user privacy policy

   ## Non Required Props

+  * Privacy Policy Link - string - a link to an end user privacy policy.
+Will add text to first screen that by continuing user agrees to linked privacy policy.

   * Label - string - Button text